queryluke/masseffect-5e-data/data/class-features/bend-luck.md

         value: adept
         min: 1
         multiplier: 0.5
+    shortDesc: >-
+      when another creature you can see makes an attack roll, an ability check, or a saving throw, roll 1d4 and apply the number rolled as a bonus or penalty (your choice) to the creature's roll.
     damage:
       - dieCount: 1
         dieType: 4
+        label: 'Bend Luck'
 name: Bend Luck
 ---
 You've mastered the art of using small mass effect fields to slightly alter the outcome of other creature's actions.